-☐ Get committee approved by GPD and the Graduate School (see "Committee" section) Arrange a date for the thesis proposal with the committee. ☐ If it will have an in-person component, reserve a room with CCIB Administrative Assistant ☐ If you will have remote committee members or audience, schedule a zoom or WebEx meeting to get a link. ☐ Send an invitation to the committee members.
-Send them a reminder the day beforehand.
-Prepare your presentation!
+☐ Get committee approved by GPD and the Graduate School (see "Committee" section) Arrange a date for the thesis proposal with the committee. ☐ If it will have an in-person component, reserve a room with Karen (JHSC) or Peter (SCI). ☐ If you will have remote committee members or audience, schedule a zoom or WebEx meeting to get a link. ☐ Send an invitation to the committee members.
+Send them a reminder the day beforehand. ☐ Prepare your presentation!
 It would normally be about 30 minutes.